U.S. Stocks Close at Records

 By Michael Wursthorn

-The Dow Jones Industrial Average closed at a new high Thursday for the first time since late January, a sign of investors' conviction in a booming U.S. economy.
+The Dow Jones Industrial Average climbed Thursday to set a record for the first time since late January, a sign of investors' conviction in a booming U.S. economy.

-Investors are now grappling with the idea that stocks could move beyond the range many Wall Street analysts had expected at the start of the year.
-Thursday's rally pushed the Dow up 7.8% for the year, while the S&P 500, which also set a new record, has gained nearly 10% to 2930.78 -- putting it near the 2018 price targets of banks such as Goldman Sachs and Bank of America Merrill Lynch.
+Investors are now grappling with the idea that stocks could move beyond the range many Wall Street analysts had projected at the start of the year.
+Thursday's rally pushed the Dow up 7.8% for the year, while the S&P 500, which also set a record, has added 9.6% -- putting it within striking distance of the 2018 price targets of banks such as Goldman Sachs and Bank of America Merrill Lynch.

 "The good economic news has put us into a bit of a momentum streak," said Larry Peruzzi, managing director of international equity trading at Mischler.
 "And with bond yields going higher, people are willing to take more risk and put more money into the equity side."